vk3txd/nko-antenna-brief/docs/NKO_Misconceptions.md

 _Clarification_
 In conventional systems, a choke is used to suppress common-mode current.
-In the NKO, the 1:1 choke is used to define the boundary of the radiating feedline section rather than to eliminate feedline current entirely.
+In the NKO, the 1:1 choke performs two functions;
+- it is used to define the boundary of the radiating feedline section, making the coax above it a defined radiator
+- It is used to eliminate feedline current past the radiating coax and to the shack

 ---